AckerlyXu/heima/articles/storage/storage-use-data-movement-library.md

 manager: jahogg
 editor: tysonn

+ms.assetid:
 ms.service: storage
 ms.workload: storage
 ms.tgt_pltfrm: na
 ms.devlang: dotnet
 ms.topic: article
-ms.date: 02/07/2017
+ms.date: 03/22/2017
-wacn.date: ''
-ms.author: micurd
+ms.author: seguler

 ---
 # Transfer Data with the Azure Storage Data Movement Library

 ## Overview
 The Azure Storage Data Movement Library is a cross-platform open source library that is designed for high performance uploading, downloading, and copying of Azure Storage Blobs and Files.
 This library is the core data movement framework that powers [AzCopy](./storage-use-azcopy.md).
 The Data Movement Library provides convenient methods that aren't available in our traditional [.NET Azure Storage Client Library](./storage-dotnet-how-to-use-blobs.md).
 This includes the ability to set the number of parallel operations, track transfer progress, easily resume a canceled transfer, and much more.

-This library also uses .NET Core, which means you can use it when building .NET apps for Windows, Linux and MacOS.
+This library also uses .NET Core, which means you can use it when building .NET apps for Windows, Linux and macOS.
 To learn more about .NET Core, refer to the [.NET Core documentation](https://dotnet.github.io/).
 This library also works for traditional .NET Framework apps for Windows.

-This document demonstrates how to create a .NET Core console application that that runs on Windows, Linux, and MacOS and performs the following scenarios:
+This document demonstrates how to create a .NET Core console application that that runs on Windows, Linux, and macOS and performs the following scenarios:

 - Upload files and directories to Blob Storage.
 - Define the number of parallel operations when transferring data.